ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 “A heatmap is a visualization used to depict the intensity of data at geographical points.
 When the Heatmap Layer is enabled, a colored overlay will appear on top of the map.
 By default, areas of higher intensity will be colored red, and areas of lower intensity will appear green.” - Google Maps API

-We created heat maps for each pollutant to show aqi levels within different regions throughout the world based on our World pollution API data.
+I created heatmaps for each pollutant to show aqi levels within different regions throughout the world based on our World pollution API data.

 The heatmap produces a neat visual that allows us to potentially make inferences on factors in regions around the world that cause them to have an overall higher concentration of pollutants

-To create these heatmap we use three things.
+To create these heatmap I use three things.
 * Longitudes
 * Latitudes
 * Pollutant values
 (Obtained from the Open Data Soft World Pollution dataset API)

 ### Open Data Soft World Pollution dataset API:
-This api is available through the opendatasoft website As usual to access the json with the data we needed a url This website was very helpful in that it provided you a way to instantly create the query url based on different parameters After reading the api documentation and playing around with the url creator, I was able to make sense of the query url and was then able to create a country data search url.
+This API is available through the opendatasoft website.
+As usual to access the json with the data we needed a url.
+This website was very helpful in that it provided you a way to instantly create the query url based on different parameters

+After reading the API documentation and playing around with the url creator, I was able to make sense of the query url and was then able to create a country data search url.

 The main logic behind this code was:
 * Create a list of some of the available countries within the data set
 * Then create a for loop that would act upon the country list
-* Within the for loop we would the format a url string based on a country in the country list to obtain data for that specific country when requesting from the api)
+* Within the for loop I would format a url string based on a country in the country list to obtain data for that specific country when requesting from the API
-* We then created a dictionary of relevant data and appended the data to a list of dictionaries which we later used to create a pandas dataframe.
+* Next create a dictionary of relevant data and appended the data to a list of dictionaries which we later used to create a pandas dataframe.
 This dataframe would contains data for a specific country, city in the country, longitude and latitude for the site and aqi values for different pollutants at the site.